Grievances in the Canadian Armed Forces

 Before you pursue a grievance

-A grievance must be submitted within 90 days of the date of the decision, act or ommission.
-You can submit a grievance and attempt informal resolution at the same time, and if successful, request to withdraw your grievance.
+CAF grievances may only be submitted by serving CAF members and must be submitted within three months after the day on which the grievor knew or ought reasonably to have known of the decision, act or omission in respect of which the grievance is submitted.
+CAF members can submit a grievance and attempt informal resolution at the same time, and if successful, request to withdraw their grievance.

 Contact us for help